Eat.Drink.Pure

 5 from 1 vote

-This mango salsa is sweet and spicy and bursting with flavor.
+This mango corn salsa is sweet and spicy and bursting with flavor.
 A perfect pairing with fish, atop leafy greens or enjoyed as a dip with tortilla chips!

 Print Recipe Pin Recipe